-- 1. UK Home includes Home Services and UK Business includes Business Services which are non-licensed activities and have been deducted to reconcile these CSS numbers. - 2.
-Centrica Business includes generation activity from the Group's thermal power assets. - 3.
-The share of Domestic and Non-Domestic Revenues, Operating Profit (EBIT) and Depreciation (including amortisation) as provided in note 4 of the Centrica plc Annual Report and Accounts 2019, has been split between Gas and Electricity. - 4. £492.6 million of revenues relating to the Group's share of joint ventures and associates in Generation are included in the CSS for Nuclear revenues. £(2.5) million of EBIT in the Generation segment relates to losses from associates for Nuclear.
-Additionally, costs relating to the Group's share of joint ventures and associates: £90.7 million direct fuel costs, £214.4 million direct costs, £40.6 million indirect costs and £149.4 million depreciation and amortisation are included.
-Note also that financing costs and tax of £8.6 million are initially included in the Upstream segmental EBIT associated with nuclear.
-The results of joint ventures and associates are shown separately in the Centrica plc Annual Report and Accounts 2019 in notes 6 and 14. - 5. £454.3 million of intra-segment revenues between the joint ventures and associates and the Generation segment (included in the £492.6 million of joint venture and associate revenues) are excluded from the CSS.
+- 1. British Gas includes Home Services and Solutions, Centrica Business Solutions includes Business Services and Solutions and Upstream includes Exploration and Production, which are non-licensed activities and have been deducted to reconcile these CSS numbers. - 2.
+British Gas includes supply activity to certain companies fulfilling the Non-Domestic definition.
+Centrica Business Solutions includes generation activity from the Group's turbines, engines and battery assets. - 3.
+Energy, Marketing and Trading includes Generation activity associated with the Spalding power station. - 4.
+The share of Domestic and Non-Domestic Revenues, Operating Profit (EBIT) and Depreciation (including amortisation) as provided in note 4 of the Centrica plc Annual Report and Accounts 2020, has been split between Gas and Electricity. - 5. £549.6 million of revenues relating to the Group's share of joint ventures and associates in Generation are included in the CSS for Nuclear revenues. £56.6 million of EBIT in the Generation segment relates to profits from associates for Nuclear.
+Additionally, costs relating to the Group's share of joint ventures and associates: £82.5 million direct fuel costs, £230.3 million direct costs, £38.9 million indirect costs and £141.3 million depreciation and amortisation are included.
+Note also that financing costs and tax of £32.7 million are initially included in the Upstream segmental EBIT associated with nuclear.
+The results of joint ventures and associates are shown separately in the Centrica plc Annual Report and Accounts 2020 in notes 6 and 14. - 6. £501.0 million of intra-segment revenues between the joint ventures and associates and the Generation segment (included in the £549.6 million of joint venture and associate revenues) are excluded from the CSS.